mpg-age-bioinformatics/htseq-tools/README.md

 A HPC/slurm pipeline to perform RNA methylation analysis.
 Modify the sample sheet and path variables at the beginning of the script.
 Run script on trimmed read data.
 Submit in slurm environment.

+#### GATK_lofreq_slurm.sh

+*Made for SLURM & Environment Modules Project*

+This is a standard GATK and lofreq variant call pipeline with snpEff annotations.

+It is made to make calls on two lines eg. wt and mutant.

+It is set for single end sequencing.

+Please read the instructions inside the script for usage.

 ## License